 Brian also has a long tenure of charitable service in the Louisville community.
 He served on the Board of Directors for the Ned Beatty Hope for Children Classic, which has donated hundreds of thousands of dollars to the Louisville Easter Seals Center, and was the organization’s president in 2001.
 In addition, he has been a volunteer on fundraising committees for the Boy Scouts and the J. Graham Brown Cancer Center.
 An accomplished attorney with a J.D. from the University of Louisville School of Law and a B.S. in Public Affairs from Indiana University, Brian garnered a Mayor’s Citation in 1988 in recognition of work involving City of Louisville’s lawsuit against asbestos manufacturers.
 He also sat on the Board of Directors of the Louisville Forum and the Walden School Board of Trustees.

 Michelle D. Care has been with the Louisville Film Arts Institute since its inception.
 She currently serves as a director and manages intellectual properties, websites, and all digital assets.
 She is also currently the Creative Director for the film festival.
 Previously, she served on the Board of the Ned Beatty Hope for Children Classic, which raised funds for the former Louisville Easter Seals Center / Cardinal Hill Rehabilitation Center, along with coordinating The Taste of The Oaks, volunteered with Kosair Children's Hospital, Sparc-Hope and various other organizations.

-Michelle has more than three decades of experience in design in print and digital, including the past 22 years as a multimedia developer with Louisville's top advertising agency, The Power Agency.
+Michelle has more than three decades of experience in print and digital design, including the past 22 years as a multimedia developer with one of Louisville's former top advertising agencies.
 There, she has been part of several ADDY award winning teams.
 Her work has included both linear and non-linear multimedia presentations, including interactive and non-interactive, prerecorded and live.

-She received her bachelor of arts degree from Columbia College, Missouri.
-She and her husband, Jeff, currently reside in Missouri.
+She received her bachelor of arts degree from Columbia College in Columbia, Missouri.